Cost-Benefit Analysis in Federal Agency Rulemaking

 Overview of Regulatory Cost-Benefit Analysis Requirements

 The principal requirements of the federal rulemaking process were established in Section 553 of the Administrative Procedure Act (APA) of 1946.
-The APA itself does not include an explicit requirement for cost- benefit analysis.
-Rather, the primary cross-cutting requirement for agencies is in E.O.
-12866, which requires covered agencies to conduct analyses for rules that hit a certain economic threshold—currently, a rule will trigger the requirement if it is expected to have “an annual effect on the economy of $200 million or more.”
+The APA itself does not include an explicit requirement for cost-benefit analysis.
+Rather, the primary requirement for agencies is in E.O.
+12866, which requires covered agencies to conduct analyses for rules that are considered economically significant—that is, rules that are expected to have "an annual effect on the economy of $100 million or more."
 E.O.
-12866 also requires a less-detailed assessment of costs and benefits for a broader category of rules (“significant” rules), and it contains a number of considerations (“principles”) relating
+12866 also requires a less-detailed assessment of costs and benefits for a broader category of rules ("significant" rules), and it contains a number of considerations ("principles") relating to costs and benefits for all rules.
+OMB has expanded on the executive order's requirements by issuing various guidance documents, most significantly Circular A-4.

 Congress has enacted a handful of statutes with more narrowly applicable requirements for regulatory impact analysis.
-These include the Regulatory Flexibility Act (5 U.S.C. §§601-612), which requires agencies to consider the effects of their rules on small businesses; the Paperwork Reduction Act (44 U.S.C. §§3501-3521), which requires agencies to estimate the paperwork burden their rules will impose; and the Unfunded Mandates Reform Act (2 U.S.C. §§1532-1538), which requires additional analysis if a rule is likely to impose an unfunded mandate on state, local, and tribal governments.
+These include the Regulatory Flexibility Act (5 U.S.C. §§601-612), the Paperwork Reduction Act (44 U.S.C. §§3501-3521), and the Unfunded Mandates Reform Act (2 U.S.C. §§1531-1538), which are discussed below.

 Executive Order 12866

 Section 1 of E.O.
-12866, entitled “Statement of Regulatory Philosophy and Principles,” references the consideration of costs and benefits for all rules.
-For example, it encourages agencies to design their regulations “in the most cost- effective manner to achieve the regulatory objective” and to ensure that the benefits of a regulation justify the costs.
+12866, entitled "Statement of Regulatory Philosophy and Principles," references the consideration of costs and benefits for all rules.
+For example, it encourages agencies to design their regulations "in the most cost-effective manner to achieve the regulatory objective" and to ensure that the benefits of a regulation justify the costs.

-(1) have an annual effect on the economy of $200 million or more (adjusted every 3 years by the Administrator of OIRA for changes in gross domestic product); or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment,
+(1) have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities;

-public health or safety, or State, local, territorial, or tribal governments or communities; (2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency; (3) materially alter the budgetary impact of
+(2) create a serious inconsistency or otherwise interfere with an action taken or planned by another agency;

-The specific analytical requirement in the E.O. for 3(f)(1) rules is in Section 6(a)(3)(C), which states that agencies should assess the costs, benefits, and “reasonably feasible alternatives” to the planned rule.
-The assessment is to include “to the extent feasible, a quantification” of costs and benefits that are anticipated from a regulation, as well as the costs and benefits of “potentially effective and reasonably feasible” alternatives.
-Agencies are then required to make this information public once the rule is published in the Federal Register.
+For economically significant rules, which are those rules that fall into category (1) of significant rules, the E.O. requires a more rigorous and detailed cost-benefit analysis.
+Section 6(a)(3)(C) indicates that agencies should assess the costs, benefits, and "reasonably feasible alternatives" for economically significant rules.
+The assessment is to include "to the extent feasible, a quantification" of costs and benefits that are anticipated from a regulation, as well as the costs and benefits of "potentially effective and reasonably feasible" alternatives.
+Agencies are then required to make this information public after the proposed or final rule is published in the Federal Register.

-OMB Circular A-4 OMB issued Circular A-4 in 2003 “to assist analysts in the regulatory agencies by defining good regulatory analysis … and standardizing the way benefits and costs of Federal regulatory actions are measured and reported.”
+OMB first issued Circular A-4 in 2003 "to assist analysts in the regulatory agencies by defining good regulatory analysis … and standardizing the way benefits and costs of Federal regulatory actions are measured and reported."
 The circular recommended that an analysis include elements such as a statement of the need for the proposed action, an examination of alternative approaches, and an evaluation of qualitative and quantitative benefits and costs of the proposed action and the main alternatives.
 The circular also provided guidance on when varying analytical approaches may be appropriate (e.g., when to use cost-benefit analysis vs. cost-effectiveness analysis).

-E.O.
-12866 and Independent Regulatory Agencies The analytical requirements in E.O.
-12866 apply to most regulatory agencies, but they do not apply to the statutorily designated “independent regulatory agencies” that are listed in Title 44, Section 3502(5), of the U.S. Code and include, for example, the Federal Reserve Board and the Federal Communications Commission.
-However, the independent regulatory agencies may be required to conduct regulatory impact analyses under their own authorizing statutes or under the cross-cutting statutes discussed below.
-Presidents have exempted these agencies from E.O.
-12866 on the grounds that Congress designed them to be independent of the President and, by extension, OIRA and OMB.
+In 2025, President Trump issued E.O.
+14215, which extended the coverage of E.O.
+12866's cost-benefit analysis requirements to independent regulatory agencies, a statutorily designated class of agencies that had historically been exempted from executive orders governing OIRA review and cost-benefit analysis.
+The independent regulatory agencies are listed in Title 44, Section 3502(5), of the U.S. Code and include, for example, the Federal Reserve Board and the Federal Communications Commission.
+Presidents had chosen to exempt these agencies from E.O.
+12866 and its predecessor orders on the grounds that Congress designed them to be independent of the President and, by extension, OIRA and OMB.
 In recent years, some Members of Congress and others have supported extending the analytical requirements of E.O.
-12866 to the independent regulatory agencies.
+12866 to the independent regulatory agencies, and the legality of the change was the subject of an Office of Legal Counsel memorandum during the first Trump Administration.

 Congress has also enacted various statutory requirements for agencies to consider specific regulatory impacts.